Policy and Procedure

-- Any action, or lack of action by our staff, volunteers or any other person acting on our behalf.
+- Any action, or lack of action by our paid team, volunteers or any other person acting on our behalf.

 - Matters that have already been investigated through the complaints procedure.

-- Any concern that falls into the remit of safeguarding, or whistleblowing policies.
+- Any concern that falls into the remit of the safeguarding policy or whistleblowing policy.